lafeirjo/City_Of_Grand_Rapids_Social_Impact/README.md

 for the purposes of understanding social impacts, improving public safety, and providing a good measure of effect of governmental policy on Grand Rapids.

-The repository will host all of our visualizations, code, and datasets for our project.
+The repository hosts all of our visualizations/dashboards, as well as any code we may have used in order to clean our data

-Within the repository, we have everything somebody may need to run through our full project, including instructions for installing all the proper software, our final product PowerBI dashboards, and instructions regarding reproducibility of the whole project.
+Within the repository, we have everything (outside of data) somebody may need to run through our full project, including instructions for installing all the proper software, our final product PowerBI dashboards, and instructions regarding reproducibility of the whole project.